Skip to main content

 If one of the card piles runs out of Monkey Cards, you will need to pay even more attention to the color of the starting point of your staircase.
 The color determines which Monkey Cards you can take, so if there are no light-green Monkey Cards left, you may not want to build from a light-green starting point—unless you want multicolored cards.

-How do I take a One-time Delivery
+How do I take an Instant supply

-How do I take a Recurring Delivery?
+How do I take a Recurring supply?

 What do I do if there are no more empty spaces on my Player Board?